 NLC supports federal proposals which encourage regulators to develop and enforce strict guidelines to govern advertising and public disclosure of broadband services.

 Of special interest should be:

 - Broadband providers currently use download speed as their primary flagship, while minimizing the disclosure of upload speed, which is the most variable component of current broadband delivery technologies.
 Providers should be required to advertise upload/download speeds on an equal basis. - Providers heavily advertise their download speeds as rated inside their own networks, without any common measurement indexes that would allow consumers a basis for fair comparison of products between providers.
-Providers should be required to ensure all broadband advertising that includes bandwidth claims to use a common system for speed measurement across the entire Internet. - Providers currently contract consumers to multi-year agreements with exit costs that are not indicative of the installation costs or associated discounts for the services provided.
+Providers should be required to ensure all broadband advertising that includes bandwidth claims to use a common system for speed measurement across the entire Internet. - Providers are not currently required to report other network metrics, such as latency, resilience, resolution metrics, or uptime/downtime performance.
+Providers should be required to disclose these metrics regarding the reliability of their service.

+- Providers currently contract consumers to multi-year agreements with exit costs that are not indicative of the installation costs or associated discounts for the services provided.
 Providers should be required to disclose/contrast termination fees in all advertising that 'headlines' a discounted rate based on said contractual agreement. - Providers currently contract groups of consumers to lengthy multiyear exclusive contracts to pre-empt the expansion of city/municipality owned networks.
 To counter this, there should be support for the expansion of municipal broadband by discouraging or legislating against these practices. - Providers currently 'package' other services with their broadband services to force market these products to consumers that have limited/no options in the broadband market.
-The use of 'slam packaging' in markets with exclusive/limited broadband service options should be banned.

-• Providers currently advertise speed and availability to markets where the service and speed are unavailable, or only available to a small percentage of the citizens receiving the advertising.
-NLC encourages the federal government to provide oversight of these practices.
+The use of 'slam packaging' in markets with exclusive/limited broadband service options should be banned. - Providers currently advertise speed and availability to markets where the service and speed are unavailable, or only available to a small percentage of the citizens receiving the advertising.
+NLC encourages the federal government to provide oversight of these practices, particularly for participants in the Affordable Connectivity Program.

-C. Billing Practices and Service Disputes

-Federal requirements should not restrict the ability of any individual subscriber from filing complaints directly with the FCC.
+C. Billing Practices and Service Disputes Federal requirements should not restrict the ability of any individual subscriber from filing complaints directly with the FCC.